 11. Alien Eggs:

-Draw some veins on raw eggs with a sharpie then let them sit in vinegar for 12 hours.
+Draw some veins on raw eggs with a sharpie then let them sit in the vinegar for 12 hours.
 The acid dissolves the shell leaving you with some truly unnerving décor.
 Extra points for adding a touch of food coloring to the vinegar.

 12. Magnetic Slime: